Tina Knowles: Career

+In October 2024, Knowles announced her memoir, Matriarch, which was published in April 2025.
+It was chosen by Oprah Winfrey as the April 2025 selection for Oprah's Book Club 2.0.

 Philanthropy

 Humanitarian aid

 In 2002, Tina Knowles, Beyoncé, and Kelly Rowland opened the Knowles-Rowland Center for Youth, a community center in Downtown Houston.

 After witnessing the effects of Hurricane Katrina in 2005, Knowles co-founded the Survivor Foundation along with Mathew Knowles, Beyoncé, Solange, and Rowland, in order to provide transitional housing for hurricane victims and storm evacuees.

 In 2010, Knowles and Beyoncé established the Beyoncé Cosmetology Center, which offers a seven-month cosmetology training course at the Phoenix House, a non-profit drug and alcohol rehabilitation organization in Brooklyn.

-In 2020, following the COVID-19 pandemic in the United States, Knowles took action with Beyoncé's charity foundation, BeyGood, through the #IDidMyPart campaign.
+In 2020, following the COVID-19 pandemic, Knowles took action with Beyoncé's charity foundation BeyGood through the #IDidMyPart campaign.
 Knowles proposed the initiative, following the high number of deaths as a result of contracting the virus in the African-American community in Houston.
-Knowles has also spoken to raise awareness on a number of US television and news programs, including CBS News and ABC News.
+Knowles has spoken to raise COVID-19 awareness on US television and news programs, including CBS News and ABC News.